-The Board does not believe that its members should be prohibited from serving on the boards of other companies so long as those commitments do not create material conflicts and do not interfere with the directors' ability to fulfill his/her duties as a member of the Board.
-The Governance/Nominating Committee will take into account the nature and time involved in the director's service on other boards in assessing director nominees.
-Directors will advise the Chairman and the chair of the Governance/Nominating Committee in advance of accepting an invitation to serve on another company board.
-Directors will advise the Chairman if they own 5% or more of the stock of another utility.
+The Board does not believe that its members should be prohibited from serving on the boards of other companies so long as those commitments do not create material conflicts and do not interfere with the directors' capacity and/or ability to fulfill their duties as a member of the Board.
+The Governance and Corporate Responsibility Committee will take into account the nature and time involved in the director's service on other boards in assessing director nominees.
+At no time shall a director hold more than four (4) total public board seats during their service as a member of the Board.
+Directors will advise the Chair, the Vice Chair, and the chair of the Governance and Corporate Responsibility Committee in advance of accepting an invitation to serve on another company board.
+Directors will advise the Chair if they own 5% or more of the stock of another utility.